sjvrijn/mf2/JOSS-paper/paper.md

 landscape properties that can be taken into account when examining the performance of new algorithms.

-As the same sets of benchmark functions are typically used in literature, having it makes sense to simply use a pre-written implementation.
+As the same sets of benchmark functions are typically used in literature, it makes sense to simply use a pre-written implementation.
 This ensures correctness of the functions, makes any results directly comparable, and simply saves time from not having to implement the functions yourself.
-For the 'regular' single-fidelity benchmarks, the COCO BBOB [@nikolaus_hansen:2019] software is such a widely used collection.

-As the field of *multi-fidelity* optimization is becoming more popular, a similar set of common benchmarks is appearing in the literature:
+An example of a commonly used benchmark suite for optimizing continuous problems is the COCO BBOB software by `@nikolaus_hansen:2019`.

+As simulation-based problems in engineering are requiring more and more time and computation power, a new sub-field of *multi-fidelity* optimization has become more popular.
+A problem is considered a multi-fidelity problem if there are multiple versions that differ in their accuracy of describing the real objective.
+A real-world example would be the aerodynamic efficiency of an airfoil.
+A low-fidelity simulation would use a coarse mesh, and give lower accuracy, but be fast to calculate, while a high-fidelity simulation would use a much finer mesh and therefore be more accurate while taking longer to calculate.
+Multi-fidelity methods aim to combine these multiple information sources to obtain better results in equal or less time compared to only using a single information source.

+Because multi-fidelity problems are a new class of problems, the existing single-fidelity benchmark suites that exist cannot be used for this field.
+To this end, new multi-fidelity benchmark functions have been introduced in the literature and are being adopted by other works:

-  * Forrester et al. [@forrester:2007] introduced a simple 1D bi-fidelity function for mostly illustrative purposes.
+  * `@forrester:2007` introduced a simple 1D bi-fidelity function for mostly illustrative purposes.
-  * Dong et al. [@dong_multi-fidelity:2015] introduced bi-fidelity versions of the Bohachevsky, Booth, Branin, Himmelblau and Six-hump Camelback functions.
+  * `@dong_multi-fidelity:2015` introduced bi-fidelity versions of the Bohachevsky, Booth, Branin, Himmelblau and Six-hump Camelback functions.
-  * Toal [@toal_considerations:2015] introduced correlation-adjustable multi-
+  * `@toal_considerations:2015` introduced correlation-adjustable multi-fidelity
-    fidelity versions of the Branin, Paciorek, Hartmann3 and Trid functions.
+    versions of the Branin, Paciorek, Hartmann3 and Trid functions.
-  * Surjanovic and Bingham [@simulationlib:2017] have previously collected a small collection of MATLAB/R implementations for the Borehole, Currin and Park91 A and B functions.
+  * `@simulationlib:2017` have previously collected a small collection of MATLAB/R implementations for the Borehole, Currin and Park91 A and B functions.

 ``MF2`` is a new collection of these commonly used multi-fidelity functions, implemented in Python.
 It uses a standard interface that allows for querying